The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 Manafication’s damage buff and 110 second cooldown is granted by a trait at Lv.74 meaning that in Lv.70 content it functions the same way it did in Stormblood: with no damage buff and a 120s cooldown.
 As a result of there being no damage buff it should be used slightly differently than in level 80 and 90 content.

-While you should still aim to finish phases with as much Black and White mana as possible, in the scenario that your mana is at 50 | 50 or below, you can use Manafication during downtime during or in between phases to get it on cooldown faster.
+While you should still aim to finish phases with as much Black and White mana as possible, in the scenario that your mana is at 50 | 50 or below, you can use Manafication during downtime during or between phases to get it on cooldown faster.
 This should be done whenever possible to avoid the possibility of losing a use of Manafication throughout the fight.

 ## Potion Usage

 Potions in UCoB should be used during raid buff windows in order to maximize the gain received from them.
-Just as with level 90 content you should still aim to get 2 melee combos under a potion buff whenever you can.
+Just as with level 90 content you should still aim to get two melee combos under a potion buff whenever you can.

 ## Embolden Usage